 Food-focused YouTube and Instagram accounts may have you ordering new cooking gadgets left and right.
 You’ve likely deliberated on all the various cooking options given: instant pots vs crockpots, slow cookers vs crockpots, and many more.
 However, sometimes you really just need a single appliance for different recipes.
 The trusty slow cooker, rice cooker, or Instant Pot can help you cook up some tasty dishes easily.
 These cookers aren’t all the same, though, so let’s go over what types of recipes each one is best suited to make.

-What is it: The slow cooker is an electrical pot best used for, well, cooking things slowly over a few hours.
+The slow cooker is an electrical pot best used for, well, cooking things slowly over a few hours.
 Think stews, soups, roasts, and even spaghetti.
 Meat and meat substitutes are the common denominator for slow cooker recipes.
 The slow cooking time softens up protein and allows flavors to seep into other ingredients like vegetables and carbs, as Home Cooking Tech describes.

 - Pros: Slow cookers can be left on starting in the morning and dinner will be ready by the time you get off work.
 In other words, you can prepare ingredients the night before and save time.
 Moreover, slow cookers allow you to cook in large quantities, so you can save any leftovers for future meals.
 They also use less energy than ovens, and you can adjust the cooking temperature as needed.

 - Cons: Slow cookers don’t offer much wiggle room when it comes to cooking type.
 The average model allows you to choose between low, high, or warming temperatures.
 However, more-advanced models do let you set a timer, so it’ll automatically shut off if you forget about it.

 You’re probably familiar with a rice cooker — a handy appliance that cooks rice and other grains in as little as 20 minutes.
 Most rice cookers are electrical and vary in size from mini models to 15-quart pots, or 15 cups.